cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Receipts MUST be tagged as COSE_Sign1.

-The following CDDL definition CDDL is provided:
+The following CDDL definition is provided:

 ~~~ cddl
 Receipt = #6.18(COSE_Sign1)